TabularEditor/TabularEditorDocs/te3/editions.md

 > Please keep in mind that Power BI Desktop [currently does not support all Data modeling operations](xref:desktop-limitations).
 For this reason, Tabular Editor 3 by default blocks operations that are not supported by Power BI Desktop.
 However, this restriction can be removed under Tools > Preferences > Power BI.

 > [!IMPORTANT]
-> Tabular Editor can only be used as an external tool for Power BI Desktop when the Power BI report (.pbix or .pbit) file contains a data model (Import, DirectQuery or Composite). **Reports using Live connection are not supported** since these reports do not contain a data model.
+> Tabular Editor can only be used as an external tool for Power BI Desktop when the Power BI report (.pbix, .pbip or .pbit) file contains a data model (Import, DirectQuery or Composite). **Reports using Live connection are not supported** since these reports do not contain a data model.
 [More information](xref:desktop-limitations).

 ## Personal vs. Transferable licenses